Warm bounce in loop quantum cosmology and the prediction for the duration of inflation: Method, numerical strategy, and results

-We note that inflation in the plateau region is subjected to the well-known initial conditions problem (see, e.g., Ref.~\cite{Bastero-Gil:2016mrl} and references therein).
-In particular, the smaller is the VEV in the Higgs-like potential, the less attractor the slow-roll trajectory becomes.
+We note that inflation in the plateau region is subject to the well-known initial condition problem (see, e.g., Ref.~\cite{Bastero-Gil:2016mrl} and references therein).
+In particular, the smaller the VEV in the Higgs-like potential, the less of an attractor the slow-roll trajectory becomes.
 Interestingly enough, in our results this initial condition problem for inflation in the plateau does not manifest in the number of initial conditions ending up in the plateau region, but instead in a reduction of the total number of inflationary \textit{e}-folds as $v$ decreases.
-On the other hand, the larger is the VEV, the larger is the number of \textit{e}-folds in the plateau region, which here is a manifestation of the increase of the attractor nature for the slow-roll trajectories on the plateau and as the plateau gets flatter as $v$ increases, hence, leading to potentially more \textit{e}-folds.
-In {}Fig.~\ref{fig3}(b) we give the results for the predicted number of preinflationary number of \textit{e}-folds for the Higgs-like potential.
-Once again we have explicitly separated the cases of initial conditions leading to inflation in the plateau or in the chaotic parts of the potential.
-The results show that $N_{\rm preinfl}$ decreases with $v$ for the case of inflation occurring in the plateau and tend to converge towards $N_{\rm preinfl} \sim 4.3$ for $|v| > 24 M_{\rm Pl}$.
-On the other hand, for inflation occurring in the chaotic part of the potential, we obtain that $N_{\rm preinfl}$ is almost independent of $v$, though the data shows a slowly increase as $|v|$ increases and $N_{\rm preinfl}$ is slight below 4, but still consistent with the estimate given by Eq.~(\ref{Npre}).
+On the other hand, the larger the VEV, the larger the number of \textit{e}-folds in the plateau region, which here is a manifestation of the increase of the attractor nature for the slow-roll trajectories on the plateau and as the plateau gets flatter as $v$ increases, hence leading to potentially more \textit{e}-folds.
+In {}Fig.~\ref{fig3}(b) we give the results for the predicted number of preinflationary \textit{e}-folds for the Higgs-like potential.
+Once again, we have explicitly separated the cases of initial conditions leading to inflation in the plateau or in the chaotic parts of the potential.
+The results show that $N_{\rm preinfl}$ decreases with $v$ for the case of inflation occurring in the plateau and tends to converge towards $N_{\rm preinfl} \sim 4.3$ for $|v| > 24 M_{\rm Pl}$.
+On the other hand, for inflation occurring in the chaotic part of the potential, we obtain that $N_{\rm preinfl}$ is almost independent of $v$, though the data shows a slow increase as $|v|$ increases and $N_{\rm preinfl}$ is slightly below 4, but still consistent with the estimate given by Eq.~(\ref{Npre}).

-As a complement and example case extracted from the above results for the Higgs-like symmetry breaking potential, in {}Fig.~\ref{fig4}(a) we explicitly show the PDF for the number of inflationary \textit{e}-folds taking, as an example, the vacuum expectation value of the Higgs-like symmetry breaking potential to be $v=19 M_{\rm Pl}$.
-Likewise, in the {}Fig.~\ref{fig4}(b) we also show the PDF for the number of preinflationary \textit{e}-folds from the bounce to the beginning of the slow-roll obtained for this same value of VEV.
+As a complement and example case extracted from the above results for the Higgs-like symmetry-breaking potential, in {}Fig.~\ref{fig4}(a) we explicitly show the PDF for the number of inflationary \textit{e}-folds, taking as an example the vacuum expectation value of the Higgs-like symmetry-breaking potential to be $v=19 M_{\rm Pl}$.
+Likewise, in {}Fig.~\ref{fig4}(b) we also show the PDF for the number of preinflationary \textit{e}-folds from the bounce to the beginning of the slow-roll inflation obtained for the same VEV.